litepresence/stakeBTS-build-archive/README.md

 - script should not create duplicates in stakes database when replaying
 - check state of `receipts` and `stakes` database tables

-### 5) CLIENT AND ADMIN MEMOS
+### 5) CLIENT MEMOS
 - reset database
-- with config.py set `DEV = False` and `1000` added to the list of `INVEST_AMOUNTS`
+- with config.py set `DEV = False` and `100` added to the list of `INVEST_AMOUNTS`
-- test login functionality
-- send an invalid amount
+- send an invalid amount `99`
-- send an invalid memo
+- send an invalid memo `fail_memo`
-- send a valid amount `1000` and valid memo to start a new stake
+- send a valid amount `100` and valid memo to start a new stake
-- send signal to stop a stake
+- send memo to `stop` a stake

+### 6) ADMIN MEMOS
 - using a `MANAGER` account test admin memos (with and without `LTM`)
  - `bmg_to_bittrex`
  - `bittrex_to_bmg`
  - `loan_to_bmg`
 - check state of `receipts` and `stakes` database tables

+### 7) BITTREX COVER
+- reset database
+- send 1000 BTS to Bittrex
+- with config.py set `DEV = False` and `100` added to the list of `INVEST_AMOUNTS`
+- send a valid amount `100` and valid memo to start a new stake
+- empty the broker account
+- send memo to `stop` a stake
+- bot should move funds from bittrex to pybitshares wallet, then to client to cover
+- ideally this should be tested with various amounts in all 3 Bittrex wallets

 `FEATURES`